ExpediaGroup/adaptive-alerting/docs/custom-anom-models.md

-# Custom outlier detection models
+# Custom anomaly detection models

-One goal for Adaptive Alerting is to support the training and deployment of custom outlier detection models for time series.
+One goal for Adaptive Alerting is to support the training and deployment of custom anomaly detection models for time series.

 The following diagram shows an example of what this looks like for one such model that we developed at Expedia, called